apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 Storing that much data with Amazon is very expensive.
 The cheapest S3 tier appears to be $23/TB/month.
 Which sounds reasonable until you do the math. $276,000/PB/year.
 Nice.
 And that's before the cost of actually using it ($0.005 per 1,000 writes, $0.0004 per 1,000 reads), which is also rather substantial.
 Big Jeff will fuck your Claude and your wallet.
 Let's pass.

 If you don't want to be leather daddy Bezos's paypig, you gotta build your own S3.
 For this, I recommend a solution like <a href="https://github.com/minio/minio">MinIO</a>.
 You will need a load balancer in front of it, and you will have to build your own servers, but if you're storing and processing enough data regularly enough it will surely be worth it.
+You could also potentially use something like geohot's <a href="https://github.com/geohot/minikeyvalue">minikeyvalue</a>.

+But luckily this problem has been solved enough times that you don't have to do it again yourself.
+Please don't write your own, it's a mistake.
+You'll either waste a bunch of time or mess it up or both.

 <br>